scalatra/scalatra-book/src/_25_views.md

 #### Default layouts

-Scalatra sets a default layout at `WEB-INF/layouts/default.xxxx` (where xxxx is one of the scalate template types).
+Scalatra sets a default layout at `WEB-INF/layouts/default.xx` (where xx is one of the scalate template types).
 If you are using ssp, for instance, and you put a default.ssp file in WEB-INF/layouts/default.ssp, it will automatically be used.
 In this case, you can simply call `ssp("/index")` and the